S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2021-06-09-On-how-to-access-protected-networks.md

 ---
 **20.06.2021: Update**

 I just came accross another technique with a corresponding tool, that can be used to find Dual-Homed-Hosts. <a href="https://github.com/zeronetworks/cornershot">cornershot</a> is using some different RPC Methods to coerce authentication from a target system to a third host.
 Depending on the RPC response, it's possible to determine if the third party system is reachable on a specific port or not.
 If a host from your separated network is reachable, you may have found a Dual-Homed-Host.
+This technique, however also needs valid credentials.

 <p align="center">
           <img src="/assets/posts/AccessProtected/Cornershot.JPG">